ewowi/StarDocs/docs/StarBase/StarLink.md

 StarLink functionality is active if there are 2 or more instances in a group.
 This means that all dash variables (Variables which will show up in the dashboard 🚧) and it's children will be synchronized between all instances of the group.
 It doesn't matter in which instance of the group it will be changed, all other instances will be updated if it's changed.

 In the StarBase demoApp: "On", "Brightness" and "DMX channel" are currently dash variables.
-In StarLeds, "FX" (and it's children/controls), "Projection" (and it's children) are currently dash variables.
+In StarLight, "FX" (and it's children/controls), "Projection" (and it's children) are currently dash variables.

 On a group of sticks this looks as follows: